-Southern Connecticut State University has made financial literacy a priority by helping students pay for college.
-Students will learn payment plan options as well as financial aid and scholarship opportunities through one-on-one advising, presentations and resources.
+Southern Connecticut State University has made financial literacy a priority by helping students pay for college and manage their finances.
+Students learn payment plan options as well as financial aid and scholarship opportunities through one-on-one advising, presentations and resources for college and beyond.

 A goal is to embed responsibility by providing strategies for short- and long-term financial obligations.
-Over 100 annual workshops such as Paying for College, $mart Money Management, Financial Aid 101, Credit Talk$, Budget Talk$, Scholarship Talk$, Life After College, and Loan Repayment Talk$ provide students with tools for successful personal finance.
+Over 100 annual workshops such as Paying for College, Credit Talk$, Budget Talk$, Be Wi$e with Money, Life After College, and Loan Repayment Talk$ provide students with tools for successful personal finance.

 More than 10220 individual financial plans have been created and aligned with academic goals for timely degree completion.

-Money Challenge: Annually Southern students compete for prizes by tracking expenses of needs versus wants for review and discussion.
+Money Challenge: Annually Southern students compete for prizes by tracking weekly expenses for review and money habits discussion.

-Debt Letters: Nearly 4,000 federal student loan debt letters are sent annually to students promoting responsible borrowing and repayment estimations along with alternative ways to pay for college.
+Debt Letters: More than 5,100 federal student loan debt letters are sent annually to students promoting responsible borrowing and repayment estimations along with alternative ways to pay for college.

-Refunds and Withdrawals: Each semester thousands of students receive emails to avoid over-borrowing student loans and implications of loan repayment upon withdrawing.
+Refunds, Graduates and Withdrawals: Each semester thousands of students receive emails to avoid over-borrowing student loans and implications of loan repayment upon graduating or withdrawing.

 Financial Literacy Quiz: Students are quizzed on basic financial literacy compared with national figures from the Federal Reserve 2017 Report on Economic Well-Being (p.
 50).